canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 and it may feel impersonal that I've instead sent you this link so let me offer you this.
-Ping me again with a specific question and send me the sum of numbers in an isoformat date, with that I'll know yuo have read this and will be able to better help you.
+Ping me again with a specific question and send me the sum of numbers in an isoformat date, with that I'll know you have read this and will be able to better help you.

 ## My own story: 0% first time success rate
-Know that I've been rejected to every full time you've seen on my LinkedIn at least once.
-Every, single, one.
+Know that I've been rejected by every full time you've seen on my LinkedIn at least once.
+Every.
+Single.
+One.
 Just because you're not in whatever company now or got rejected doesn't mean you aren't good enough.
 Instead of focusing on their decision, focus on yourself.